ztzhang/SoundSynth/README.md

  The code is structured as two seperate parts: **offline pre-compuation** and **online synthesis**.

- The difiniton of scenes and materials are located in **config** folder.
+ The definiton of scenes and materials are located in **config** folder.

   ### Offline pre-computation: